wanderman12345/DAP/README.md

 # Data Analytics Platform

 Has been inspired from a similar MediaCompSys project analyzing customer watch time data.
+Working with various technologies including a messaging query system called ActiveMQ and a database MYSQL.

 ## Details